Sammy Swindell: Career

-2007 was his 35th consecutive year as a race car driver, racing beside his eighteen-year-old son Kevin.
+2007 was Swindell's 35th consecutive year as a race car driver, racing beside his eighteen-year-old son Kevin.
 He's a five-time winner of the prestigious Chili Bowl Midget Nationals, the only driver to win it more than three times, until his son Kevin won his fourth straight race in 2013.
 During the 2008 season he raced in northern California winning a main event in the California Civil War Series in Placerville and also at the famed Silver Dollar Speedway in Chico, California.
 Swindell is considered one of the best driver/setup men in the business.
 He is known for experimenting with innovative technology.

-His father Sam, was a successful driver and his brother Jeff, is still an active and successful sprint car driver.
+Swindell's father Sam, was a successful driver and his brother Jeff, is still an active and successful sprint car driver.

 Sammy's 2013 car in the pits at the Beaver Dam Raceway.

 On August 25, 2014, Swindell announced he was retiring from racing, though he intends to race in the Chili Bowl Nationals.

 In 2015, Swindell made short work of retirement and signed with Chad and Jenn Clemens owners of CJB Motorsports out of Telford, Pennsylvania.
 Swindell ran a partial schedule and will do the same in 2016.
 He stated he has no intention of running a full schedule anymore, but picks and chooses the races he wants to run.
 This benefits the team with testing and keeps him active in the sport he loves.
 As of September 2020, he has 394 World of Outlaws Sprint Car wins.

+Swindell continues to compete in various sprint car events.
+He scored two wins in 2023, his first wins in a sprint car since 2018.
+He also won a race in 2025.
+In July 2025, Swindell raced a pavement sprint car for the first time since 1992.